MissAllSunday/Breeze/README.txt

 [size=12pt][color=purple]Introduction[/color][/size]

-Breeze is a social mod, it lest youy users to turn their dull profile ages into a dynamic wall where they can post status and comments, users will receive notifications
+Breeze is a social mod, it lest youy users to turn their dull profile ages into a dynamic wall where they can post status and comments.

 [size=12pt][color=purple]Supported Languages[/color][/size]